You don’t need to spend $10k on a Bootcamp to become a backend developer.

 - The principles of programming.

-Is the key to properly understand the underlying mechanics of complex Backend Frameworks, and how to optimize your code towards the desired outcome.
+Is the key to properly understanding the underlying mechanics of complex Backend Frameworks, and how to optimize your code towards the desired outcome.

 Published by Harvard itself, this Free Computer Science Fundamentals Course is the best way to set the foundations of your development career starting from the basics.